froberge/ocp-pipeline/README.md

 Here are the different elements in a trigger:

-* `TriggerTemplate`: defines a resource template that receives input from the `TriggerBindings`, while then performing a series of actions that result in the creation of new `PipelineResources` and initiation of a new `PipelineRun`.
+* `TriggerTemplate`: defines a resource template that receives input from the `TriggerBindings`, while then performing a series of actions that result in the creation of a new `PipelineRun`.
 * `TriggerBindings`: extract the fields from an event payload and store them as parameters.
 *`EventListeners`: provide an endpoint, or an event sink, that listen for incoming HTTP-based events with a JSON payload.
 The `EventListener` performs lightweight event processing on the payload using Event Interceptors, which identify the type of payload and optionally modify it.
 Pipeline Triggers support four types of Interceptors: Webhook Interceptors, GitHub Interceptors, GitLab Interceptors, and Common Expression Language (CEL) Interceptors.